grassdog/dotfiles/INSTALLATION.md

 You'll likely need to run it multiple times as it symlinks on Dropbox files which need time to be synced.

-- Open and sign into 1Password
-    - Security > Don't lock when screensaver activated
-- Open and sign into Dropbox
-    - Notifications > Disable `New files synced` and `Edits to files`
 - Restart host to ensure all settings are in effect.
 - Generate [personal access token on Github](https://github.com/settings/tokens) and input it when pushing up changes from the CLI.